-Here’s the second edition of student funnies for 2016:
+Here’s the second edition of student funnies for 2017.
+We can all use a bit of humor these days:

 I hope you enjoyed the first installment of my all-time favorite inadvertently funny student writings.
 It’s tempting to see these bite-sized bits of mirth as evidence of the supposed deterioration of education, but I’ve found that the worst students, particularly those that don’t really care or try, never produce anything so delightful, on purpose or by accident.
 It’s only the kids that are striving to improve themselves, and writing a little too fast, or perhaps, a little beyond their present ability, that step over the line of error into comedy.